-Public when to assist magistrates and police 15.
-(1) Every person is bound to assist a magistrate. police officer or District Officer reasonably demanding his aid -
+Public when to assist magistrates and police.

-(a) in the taking or preventing the escape of any other person whom such magistrate, police officer or District Officer is authorised to arrest;

-(b) in the prevention of a breach of the peace or of any injury attempted to be committed to any railway, tramway, canal, dock, wharf, telegraph or public property;

-(c) in the supression of a riot or affray.

-(2) Every person failing to give such assistance as is required by this section shall be guilty of an offence under section 187 of the Penal Code.
+- 15. (1) Every person is bound to assist a magistrate, police officer or District Officer reasonably demanding his aid - (a) in the taking or preventing the escape of any other person whom such magistrate, police officer or District Officer is authorised to arrest; - (b) in the prevention of a breach of the peace or of any injury attempted to be committed to any railway, tramway, canal, dock, wharf, telegraph or public property; - (c) in the supression of a riot or affray. - (2) Every person failing to give such assistance as is required by this section shall be guilty of an offence under section 187 of the Penal Code (Chapter 22).

+Aid to persons other than police officer executing warrant.